 If your recipe calls for a food processor I’m pretty sure you can do whatever is needed by hand.
 It’s fine to adapt bread recipes.

-My boyfriend Dave says the bread recipe below is, “The best bread I’ve ever had.”
-My son Cedar likes whole wheat bread better though, so later I’ll post that recipe.
+My roommate Dave says the bread recipe below is, “The best bread I’ve ever had.”
+My son Cedar likes whole wheat bread best, but he also liked this bread.

-FINALLY – How to make homemade organic honey oat bread – a simple starter bread recipe.
+Make homemade organic honey oat bread – a simple starter bread recipe

 Gather up ingredients: (makes 2 loaves)